Calculators killed slide rules. Word processors killed typewriters. Automobiles killed the horse and buggy.

 CDs killed cassette tapes.
 DVDs killed VHS tapes.
 Streaming killed both CDs and DVDs.

 We are both blessed and cursed with technology.
 150 years ago, people navigated cities by horse and buggy.
 Just as people started to worry that they’ll all drown in the piles of horse manure in the streets, everyone started driving automobiles.
 The technology we create always creates new problems.
-The only solution to the new problems is new technology.
+The only solution to the new challenges is new technology.
 The new technology kills off the old technology.
 And so it continues.

 It seems like everyone has a smartphone these days.
 Smartphones are killing off a lot of old technology.